- Persistent extensive hill fog

 The Met Office is not responsible for the content of external sites.

-Very good or excellent, isolated moderate in any showers, and very poor in hill fog.
+Moderate to poor, and very poor in hill fog.

 Max wind above 500m